Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/WINDOWS.md

 #### Useful Flags
 - /Query
 	- List all scheduled tasks
-- /Create
-	- Create a new task
-- /Delete
-- /Change
-	- Edit properties of a task
-- /Run
-	- Run a scheduled task
-- /End
-	- Stops a task
 - /S
 	- Specify a remote system
-- /U /P
-	- Specify a username and password
 -  ==Syntax:==  schtasks {comandFlag} /TN {taskName}
 # Commands To Compare & Sort Data
 ***